coda/packs-sdk/docs/guides/blocks/formulas.md

   {: .yes}
 - For multiple words, use upper camel case.
 For example, `BugReport` or `DeletedFiles`.
   {: .yes}
-- Don't include the Pack name in the name of the column format.
+- Don't include the Pack name in the name of the formula.
 For example, use `Task` instead of `TodoistTask`.
   {: .no}
 - Avoid prefixes like `Get`, `Lookup`, or `Query`.
 For example, use `Tasks` instead of `GetTasks`.
   {: .no}